Woman accused of harassing Georgetown police chief held in custody

 At a later court date, she was ordered not to contact, directly or indirectly, Essex County prosecutor Gabrielle Foote Clark after the prosecutor said Velleman left 13 "aggressive, inappropriate and escalating" voice messages on Foote Clark's office phone last fall.

-While also facing criminal charges, Velleman was served with a restraining order by Cudmore that orders her to have no contact with him.
+While also facing criminal charges, Velleman was served with a restraining order by Georgetown police Chief Donald C. Cudmore that orders her to have no contact with him.

 Since Velleman's arraignment, there have been at least two motions filed by Essex County prosecutors to revoke her release for failing to meet court-appointed requirements.
 Both motions were denied by a judge.